shaylee-boudreaux/Python_Portfolio/README.md

 ## Multiple Files

-In this analysis, we combine multiple files.
+In this analysis, we combine and use multiple files in Python.

 ```python
 import glob